Security · SAST

 Info

-Every scanner run is stored at the org level: who triggered the deploy (through RBAC & access), which commit, which findings, whether a gating decision was made and by whom.
-Useful for incident reviews as well as compliance asks like “show me who shipped to prod with open critical findings.”
+Every scanner run is stored at the org level: who initiated the deploy (via RBAC), which commit, which findings, whether there was a gating decision and who approved it.
+For incident review and compliance: «show who shipped to prod with open criticals and when».